Cyace84/tip4/docs/gettingStarted/LockliftConfigSetting.md

 ## Step 3: Build the Artifacts

-To generate the necessary artifacts for these three contracts, including .abi.json, .tvc, .code, and .base64 files, execute the following command in your shell.
+To generate the necessary artifacts for these contracts, including .abi.json, .tvc, .code, and .base64 files, execute the following command in your shell.

 ::: warning
 Please note that the `Index` and `INdexBasis` contracts are precompiled so **"DO NOT REBUILD `Index` AND `IndexBasis` CONTRACTS ARTIFACTS!"**